Moving-coil meters

 currents.
 Turning the dial effectively switches a different-sized

-resistance into the measuring circuit, with bigger shunts used
+resistance into the measuring circuit, with smaller shunts

 Ohmmeters